About Freelancer Insurance

 We work with a number of carefully selected insurance partners who can provide cover for the risks that come with operating as a freelancer.
 This means that once we’ve identified your requirements we will offer you the opportunity to choose from a selection of quotes from trusted advisers.

-Freelancer Insurance FAQs
+Freelancer insurance FAQs

 Whilst professional indemnity (PI) insurance is not a legal requirement, most businesses offering a design or advice service for a fee will need it.
 Allegations for errors and omissions can occur at any time and the legal defence costs can be very high, as can the compensation awards in the event of you being found to be at fault.